 1. INITIAL PLANNING FOR A ROAD TRIP HOLIDAY USA

 Sign up to tourist bureau newsletters in advance as they may give you new ideas and offer discounts on attractions.
-Many will send out guides in the post too, and there’s always UK travel agents.
+Many will send out guides in the post too, and there are always UK travel agents.

 Take in all this info and plan your own rough itinerary but be flexible to change.
 It may involve a bit of time and effort but you can save yourself a packet and will find loads of things to do.